Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Introduction

-The finiteness of the hyperbolic entropy in this theorem is strongly dependent on their previous result on the modulus of continuity of the leafwise Poincaré metric (see~\cite[Theorem~2.1]{DNSI} and~\cite[Theorem~3.2]{DNSII}).
+Above, we use the notation of the survey articles~\cite{surDinhSib,surForSib,surVANG18,surVANG21}, where $\fol=(X,\leafatlas)$ means that~$\leafatlas$ is an atlas of flow boxes of $X$, and $\fol=\plfol$ means that~$\leafatlas$ is an atlas of flow boxes of~$\manis{M}{E}$, where~$\mani{E}$ is a closed set of~$\mani{M}$ which is called the set of singularities of~$\fol$.
+The finiteness of the hyperbolic entropy in this theorem is strongly dependent on their previous result on the modulus of continuity of the leafwise Poincaré metric, as can be seen in~\cite[Theorem~2.1]{DNSI} and~\cite[Theorem~3.2]{DNSII}.
 In our previous work~\cite{Bac1,Bac2}, we generalize this regularity result to foliations with non-degenerate singularities.
 In this article, we obtain the following generalization of Theorem~\ref{thmDNSintro}~\eqref{thmDNSintro2}.

 \begin{thm} Let $\fol=\plfol$ be a Brody-hyperbolic \textsingfol{} on a compact complex surface.
 Suppose that all the singularities of $\fol$ are non-degenerate.
 Then, the hyperbolic entropy of $\fol$ is finite. \end{thm}